This easy spiced pork squash and white bean soup is the perfect thing to warm up with on a cold winter night and ready in less than an hour!

 • Add the ground pork to the pan of vegetables; season with salt and pepper.
 Cook, frequently breaking the meat apart with a spoon, 4 to 6 minutes, or until lightly browned and cooked through.
 Add the spice blend; cook, stirring frequently, 30 seconds to 1 minute, or until fragrant and thoroughly combined.

 • Add the kale to the pan of vegetables and pork; season with salt and pepper.
 Cook, stirring occasionally, 1 to 2 minutes, or until wilted.
-Add the beans and 3 cups of water; season with salt and pepper.
+Add the beans and 3 cups of water (or broth); season with salt and pepper.
 Heat to boiling on high.
 Once boiling, reduce the heat to medium-high and simmer, stirring occasionally, 6 to 8 minutes, or until thickened and slightly reduced in volume.
 Using a fork, mash about 1/4 of the cooked squash against the sides or bottom of the pan; stir to incorporate.
 Turn off the heat.
 Stir in the juice of 2 lemon wedges.
 Season with salt and pepper to taste.

 • While the soup simmers, in a small bowl, combine the sage, walnuts, cheese and the juice of the remaining lemon wedges; slowly stir in enough olive oil to create a rough paste.
 Season with salt and pepper to taste.